Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     - The Contoso Chat app is deployed as an Azure Container App (shown prior)
     - It is implemented as a FASTAPI endpoint with two routes ("/" and "/api/create_response")
     - View the `src/api/main.py` to learn about the parameters expected by the latter
+    - View the `src/api/product/product.py` to see information retrieval for RAG pattern usage
+    - View the `src/api/contoso_chat/chat_request.py` to see main chat AI workflow orchestration

 ??? success "Step 2: Test Endpoint Locally"

     1. Let's run the server locally, for testing:
-        - go to the root of your repo
+        - change directories to the root of your repo
-        - use this command: `fastapi dev src/api/main.py`
+        - run this command: `fastapi dev src/api/main.py`
-        - you should see popup dialog - click "Open in Browser"
+        - you should see a popup dialog - click "Open in Browser"
-        - you should see:
+        - you should see: the default "Hello World" page (route=`/`)
-    1. Add a `/docs` suffix to that path - you should see: **FastAPI** page
+    1. Add a `/docs` suffix to page URL - you should see: **FastAPI** page
     1. Expand the `POST` section by clicking the arrow
         - click `Try it out` to make inputs editable
         - enter `Tell me about your tents` for **question**